hyperledger-identus/prism-vdr-driver/prism-vdr-specification.md

     RemoveKeyAction remove_key = 2; // Used to remove a key from the DID.
-    AddServiceAction add_service = 3; // Used to add a new service to a DID, RemoveServiceAction remove_service = 4; // Used to remove an existing service from a DID, UpdateServiceAction update_service = 5; // Used to update a list of service endpoints of a given service on a given DID.
+    AddServiceAction add_service = 3; // Used to add a new service to a DID, RemoveServiceAction remove_service = 4; // Used to remove an existing service from a DID, UpdateServiceAction update_service = 5; // Used to Update a list of service endpoints of a given service on a given DID.
-    PatchContextAction patch_context = 6; // Used to update a list of `@context` strings used during resolution for a given DID.
+    PatchContextAction patch_context = 6; // Used to Update a list of `@context` strings used during resolution for a given DID.
   }
 }

 // The necessary data to add a key to a DID. message AddKeyAction {